Epistam/epistam.github.io/CompSci/keeb.sota.md

 ## Context and needs
 And one new project piling up on the list !
-It stems from a fairly simple problem : I've grown quite used to my laptop keyboard, however I do have a full-size computer too.
-My desk is not the largest nor the widest, and I'd like to have some wiggle room, plus I've noticed virtually a third of my full size keyboard (which I'm using for my computer) isn't used much if at all.
-The said fullsize keyboard was also bought years ago, and didn't have any specific attention to the quality of the typing experience.
+It stems from a fairly simple problem : I've grown quite used to my laptop keyboard, however I do have a full-size computer too, and the keyboard that goes along with it.
+My desk is not the largest nor the widest, and I'd like to have some wiggle room, plus I've noticed virtually a third of my full size keyboard isn't used much if at all.
+The said fullsize keyboard was also bought years ago, and
+I didn't put any specific attention to the quality of the typing experience into it.
 I figured maybe it was time for a bit of a change.

 The gist of what I just wrote is that I'm looking for a keyboard :
 - with a small form factor that doesn't take up half my desk